ziap/ziap.github.io/content/blog/polymorphism/index.md

 with them less painful.
 Also, notice how I didn’t show a single line of code on how to compute the area, because with polymorphism, it actually doesn’t matter.
-But currently we are still hard-coding the shapes, so this is still possible even compile-time polymorphism.
+But currently we are still hard-coding the shapes, so this is still possible even with compile-time polymorphism.
 Let’s justify this by importing the shapes from the file.

 ```c++
 enum class ShapeTypes {